Pratibha Syntex works towards 30% emissions reduction using Higg insights

 Beyond upgrades, Pratibha Syntex is also committed to diverting its reliance on fossil fuels.
 The company plans to draw 40% of its energy from renewable sources, and has installed solar arrays across its facilities.

-To manage progress and impact across these projects, Pratibha Syntex uses Higg.
+To manage progress and impact across these projects, Pratibha Syntex uses Worldly.
 Bose and his team have access to energy consumption data across their facilities – they use the platform’s straightforward energy use comparisons to report on annual progress.
 In 2017, their facilities’ Higg FEM self-assessments indicated a decrease in energy consumption of 8% per garment produced compared to 2016.
 Through a combination of projects big and small, the company already measured promising progress.

 Sustainability data strengthens stakeholder relationships

 Bose acknowledges that implementing reduction projects can be expensive.
 However, there is an upside.
 “Savings from energy reductions will become visible over time and projects can pay back in due course,” he said.
 On top of financial savings, Pratibha Syntex finds that energy and greenhouse gas emissions projects create business value by preparing the company for future changes, helping them get ahead of competitors on sustainability efforts.
-Bose also says these projects will lead to improved Higg scores, attracting new supply chain business partners.
+Bose also says these projects will lead to improved impact, attracting new supply chain business partners.

 Aligning with global sustainable development goals